Kadcyla Improves Survival in Women Diagnosed With Metastatic, HER2-Positive Disease That's Stopped Responding to Herceptin and Tykerb

 In the TH3RESA study, the researchers compared Kadcyla to a woman’s doctor’s choice of treatments for metastatic, HER2-positive breast cancer that had been previously treated with Herceptin, Tykerb, and a taxane chemotherapy to see which would offer more benefits.

-Previous results from the TH3RESA study found that Kadcyla improved the time women diagnosed with metastatic, HER2-positive disease lived without the cancer growing (disease-free survival) compared to the doctor’s choice of treatment.
+found that Kadcyla improved the time women diagnosed with metastatic, HER2-positive disease lived without the cancer growing (disease-free survival) compared to the doctor’s choice of treatment.

 The results presented in San Antonio in 2015 looked at overall survival.